jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, uncommon (requires attunement)

 The medallion has 3 charges.
-While wearing it, you can use an action and expend 1 charge to cast the [[detect thoughts]] spell (save DC 13) from it.
+While wearing it, you can use an action and expend 1 charge to cast the [[Detect Thoughts]] spell (save DC 13) from it.
 The medallion regains 1d3 expended charges daily at dawn.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#MirrorofLifeTrapping)[Mirror of Life Trapping](https://www.dndbeyond.com/magic-items/4680-mirror-of-life-trapping)